New Kanye West 'Donda' listening party announced by Pusha T

-Pusha T has confirmed details of a listening party for Kanye West‘s long-awaited new album ‘Donda’.
+Pusha T has shared details of a listening party for Kanye West‘s long-awaited new album ‘Donda’.

 Speculation built over the weekend that West will drop a new album in the near future, following rumours of an exclusive listening event for the record being held in Las Vegas.
 Clips of the party later circulated online on Sunday (July 18), including some early reviews for the new music.

-Now it appears Pusha T has confirmed details of a new “listening event” titled ‘Kanye West Presents Donda’, due to take place this week on Thursday, July 22 at 8pm in Atlanta.
+Now, Pusha T has posted about a new “listening event” titled ‘Kanye West Presents Donda’ that’s due to take place on Thursday (July 22) at 8pm in Atlanta.
+Tickets for the event are priced between $50 and $20 USD and are available today (July 19) from 5pm ET (10pm BST) at this link.

 See the full information via Pusha’s Instagram post from today (July 19) below.

-There’s yet to be an official announcement about West’s new album which, per Pusha’s message, appears to be titled ‘Donda’.
+There’s yet to be an official announcement about West’s new album which, per the above, appears to be titled ‘Donda’.
 The name has been bandied about for years – see NME‘s rumour timeline about the album here.

 Previous claims of West’s new album being close to release first came from internet personality Justin Laboy, who yesterday (July 18) said that the rapper played the album for both him and professional basketball player Kevin Durant over the weekend.
 “Kanye played his new album for me & @KDTrey5 last night in Vegas,” he wrote.